 Gift Your Stock

-You can also gift appreciated stock to charities to avoid paying capital gains tax.
-You’ll also get the income tax reduction for the stock’s fair market value.
+You can also donate appreciated stock to charities to avoid paying capital gains tax.
+You’ll also get an income tax reduction for the stock’s fair market value.

 The laws surrounding both of these scenarios can change every few years, so always make sure you are up to date on the latest before attempting either of these strategies.